aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-XGBoost-on-a-tabular-dataset.md

         min_child_weight : 837.0649573787646
     best objective value : 0.8425081635928959

-So we should get a score between 0.842 and 0.843 on the test dataset.
+So we should get a score between 0.842 and 0.843 on the test set.

 # Submit and evaluate the prediction